Cool Roofing Information for Home and Building Owners

 Although the CRRC cannot recommend specific roofing products, below is a description of some things to consider in selecting a roofing product for your building, including a description of the types of roofing materials currently rated in our program.

 All roofs essentially fall into one of two general categories: low-slope (less than 2 inches of rise over 12 inches of run) and steep-slope (2:12 or greater).
-Our directory indicates which slope(s) a product is intended for.
+The CRRC Rated Products Directory indicates which slope(s) a product is intended for.
 We recommend that you check with a local roofing contractor, roof consultant or architect to determine the most appropriate roofing product type for your home.

 In most climate zones worldwide, cool roofs can significantly reduce a building's cooling load.
 However, cool roofs can also increase heating costs in winter months.
-This increase is usually greatly outweighed by the cooling energy savings achieved during summer months because the sun is low in the sky during winter months, the weather tends to be overcast, and snow often covers the roof, usually making the heat gain through the roof negligible in all but the most northern climate zones in the US.
+This increase is usually greatly outweighed by the cooling energy savings achieved during summer months for all but the most northern climate zones in the US.
+Please see the FAQs page for more information.

 In selecting your roof, it is important to understand your climate zone and the actual energy your home or building will save.
-There are two cool roof calculators available online that can give good estimates of how much energy you will save.
-You can find them at:
+There is a cool roof calculator available online that can give an estimate of how much energy you will save.
+Please note that this calculator is only for low-slope (flat) roofs.
+It's available at:

 Below is a list of definitions of roof product types.
 To Search the CRRC Rated Products Directory, click here.

 Built-up Roofing (includes asphalt and coal tar pitch): Built-up Roofing (BUR) consists of built-up layers of coated asphalt and insulation applied on site and can be covered with a capsheet (or surfacing material).
 The "cool" products found on the CRRC Rated Products Directory in this category refer to the properties of the capsheet.